 Please note: Vibrio vulnificus bacteria, also known as flesh eating disease, is a naturally occurring bacteria in some of Florida's waters.
 This bacteria can be lethal, especially when contracted by individuals with compromised immune systems.
 Concentrations of the bacteria are higher in the mouths of rivers near oceans.
 The bacteria is most dangerous when ingested in raw seafood but recent deaths have been attributed to individuals who have waded in water with broken skin.
 Beach goers are urged to use caution and consult a physician if you suspect you have come into contact with the bacteria.

-Dune Allen Beach is sampled from April 15th to November 1st.
+Dune Allen Beach is sampled weekly from March 1st to November 1st.

 The status of this beach is GREEN.